Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

-\begin{remark} Closed socles, without reference to faces, work over arbitrary posets and are actually used that way in this work (over $\fqo$, for instance, in Section~\ref{sub:soc}).
-That explains why this separate section on closed socles along faces of positive dimension is required, instead of simply doing Section~\ref{sub:socc} in this specificity in the first~place. \end{remark}
+\begin{remark} Closed socles, without reference to faces, work over arbitrary posets and are actually used that way in this work (over $\fqo$, for instance, in Section~\ref{b:soc}).
+That explains why Section~\ref{b:socc} is needed in the generality presented there. \end{remark}